1944 NCAA basketball championship game

 The 1944 NCAA Men's Division I Basketball Championship Game was the finals of the 1944 NCAA Division I men's basketball tournament, and it determined the national champion for the 1943-44 NCAA Division I men's basketball season.
-The 1944 National Title Game was played on March 28, 1944, and it was played at the Madison Square Garden, New York, New York.
+The 1944 National Title Game was played on March 28, 1944, and it was played at Madison Square Garden in New York City, New York.

 Background

 Utah

 The Utah Redskins were coached by Vadal Peterson, and this was the Utes' first and only National Championship.
 The team had only 9 lettermen, 7 of which were freshmen, including eventual All-American Arnie Ferrin.
 They went 22-4 that season, but would not have qualified for the tournament had the Arkansas team not been involved in an automobile accident that killed an assistant coach and a player.
 The Redskins were invited to replace the Razorbacks a mere two days before the tournament was set to commence.
 They would beat Missouri and then go on to beat Iowa State to win the championship.
 The Redskins would not go to another National Championship game until 1998 in which they lost.
 Utah was the first team to be in the National Invitation Tournament and the NCAA Division I men's basketball tournament both in the same season.
 Utah was an Independent that year.